bongiozzo/musica_mustdie/output/band_wolfsheim.md

 # Wolfsheim

-Дискография
-"The Sparrows and the Nightingales (single)" 1991, Synthpop "It's Not Too Late (single)" 1992, Synthpop
-"No Happy View" 1992, Synthpop
-"Thunderheart (single)" 1992, Synthpop
-"Now I Fall (single)" 1993, Synthpop
-"Popkiller" 1993, Synthpop
-"Elias (single)" 1994, Synthpop
-"Hamburg Rom Wolfsheim (live)" 1997, Synthpop
-"It's Hurting for the First Time (single)" 1998, Synthpop "Once in a Lifetime (single)" 1998, Synthpop "Spectators" 1999, Synthpop
-"Kuenstliche Welten (single)" 1999, Synthpop
-"Sleep somehow (vinyl single)" 1999, Synthpop
-"Casting Shadows" 2003, Synthpop
-"Kein Zurueck (single)" 2003, Synthpop
-"Find You're Here (single)" 2003, Synthpop
+## Дискография

+### "The Sparrows and the Nightingales (single)" 1991, Synthpop

+1. The Sparrows and the Nightingales (long version)
+2. Leading men
+3. The Sparrows and the Nightingales (radio edit)

+### "It's Not Too Late (single)" 1992, Synthpop

+1. It's Not Too Late (Don't Sorrow)
+2. Angry Today
+3. It's Not Too Late (remix 909)
+4. It's Not Too Late (radio edit)

+### "No Happy View" 1992, Synthpop

+1. ...Can Manage...
+2. Following You
+3. Annie
+4. Leading Men
+5. It's Not Too Late
+6. The Sparrows and the Nightingales
+7. Angry Today
+8. Kissing the Wall
+9. This Time
+10. Anybody's Window
+11. Listen!

+### "Thunderheart (single)" 1992, Synthpop

+1. A Look into Your Heart
+2. Anybody's Window (remix 909 nr.:2)
+3. Youth And Greed

+### "Now I Fall (single)" 1993, Synthpop

+1. Now I Fall
+2. Where Greed Talks
+3. For You (instrumental)

+### "Popkiller" 1993, Synthpop

+1. For You I'm Bleeding
+2. Tender Days
+3. Lovesong
+4. Kaufraush
+5. Entrophy
+6. No Happy View
+7. Now I Fall
+8. (The Obvious Fact That) Scars Remain (And How To Cope with It)
+9. Childhood Cruel
+10. Gates
+11. Auf Ein Wort...
+12. Faith

+### "Elias (single)" 1994, Synthpop

+1. Elias
+2. Lovesong (club mix)
+3. Tender Days (indian mix)
+4. Elias (drumless)
+5. Lovesong (short-cut)

+### "Hamburg Rom Wolfsheim (live)" 1997, Synthpop

+1. Intro (inspired by Anton Dvorak)
+2. The sparrows and the nightingales
+3. A look into your heart
+4. It&#180;s not too late
+5. Annie
+6. Kissing the wall
+7. Now I fall
+8. For you I&#180;m bleeding
+9. Elias
+10. A million Lovesongs
+11. Closer still
+12. Upstairs
+13. Old man&#180;s valley
+14. A broken whisper
+15. A new starsystem has been explored
+16. Leave no deed undone
+17. Uebers Jahr
+18. Ruby, don&#180;t take you love to town
+19. This time

+### "It's Hurting for the First Time (single)" 1998, Synthpop

+1. It's hurting for the first time
+2. It's hurting for the first time (instrumental)
+3. Real (live)

+### "Once in a Lifetime (single)" 1998, Synthpop

+1. Once in a lifetime
+2. Heroin, she said
+3. Love is strange
+4. Once in a lifetime (extended)

+### "Spectators" 1999, Synthpop

+1. It's hurting for the first time
+2. Kuenstliche Welten
+3. Touch
+4. Blind
+5. Once in  a lifetime
+6. Sleep somehow
+7. For you
+8. Read this lines
+9. I don&#180;t love you anymore
+10. Heroin she said
+11. E

+### "Kuenstliche Welten (single)" 1999, Synthpop

+1. Kuenstliche Welten  (video-radio-edit)
+2. Kuenstliche Welten (Praha-edit performed by the City Philharmonic of Prague)
+3. Kuenstliche Welten (club edit)
+4. F

+### "Sleep somehow (vinyl single)" 1999, Synthpop

+1. Sleep somehow (extended mix)
+2. Sleep somehow (instrumental)

+### "Casting Shadows" 2003, Synthpop

+1. Everyone Who Casts a Shadow
+2. Care For You
+3. I Won't Believe
+4. Kein Zurueck
+5. And I...
+6. Underneath the Veil
+7. Find You're Gone
+8. This is for Love
+9. Wundervoll
+10. Approaching Lightspeed
+11. in Time

+### "Kein Zurueck (single)" 2003, Synthpop

+1. Kein Zurueck
+2. And I...
+3. Iou
+4. Kein Zurueck (Oliver Pinelli mix)

+### "Find You're Here (single)" 2003, Synthpop

+1. Find you're here (Single Edit)
+2. Find you're gone (Single Edit)
+3. Kein Zurueck (live)
+4. K&#252;nstliche Welten (live)

 ## Отношения с другими группами